sigmonsays/dotbot/README.md

 For the above examples, example1 is a 'pre' script which runs before symlinks and example2 is a 'post' script which runs after symlinks.
 By default, when type is not provied, 'post' will be used.

+# WalkDirs

+WalkDirs are used to list a directory and apply symlinks for every item (path or file) found.
+This is useful if symlinks need to come from multiple directories and need to be merged into one.

 # AutoMode